-Commissions (gross) This should include all commission income in respect of the relevant regulated business: • for home finance transactions , this includes commissions received for advising on home finance transactions and arranging, but not, providing and administration; • for non-investment insurance contracts, it should include commissions received for advising, arranging and dealing activities; • for retail investments , only commission received in relation to the relevant activities should be recorded here.
-Gross commissions will include commission that is received and passed on to another person .
+- Commissions (gross) This should include all commission income in respect of the relevant regulated business: • for home finance transactions , this includes commissions received for advising on home finance transactions and · · arranging, but not, providing and administration; • for non-investment insurance contracts , it should include commissions received for advising, arranging and dealing activities; • for retail investments , only commission received in relation to the relevant activities should be recorded here.
+Gross commissions will include commission that is received and passed on to another person . passed on to another person.
 Where commission is shared between two or more firms , the gross commission should not be double counted, i.e. each firm should report only the commission it has received.
 Commissions (net) This should be the amount of the gross commission figure that is retained by the firm and, where applicable, its appointed representatives, (i.e. not passed on to another person) in respect of each type of business.
-Fees/ Adviser charges / You should record here adviser charges and consultancy charges , Consultancy charges and net income received from customers or other 2 0 sources on a fixed fee rather than commission basis, but only in respect of the relevant regulated activities.
+Fees/ Adviser charges / You should record here adviser charges and consultancy charges , Consultancy charges and net income received from customers or other sources on a fixed fee rather than commission basis, but only in respect of the relevant regulated activities.
 Other income from regulated You should record here any income that has derived from the activities relevant regulated activities during the reporting period, which has not been recorded under commissions or fees, adviser charges or consultancy charges.
-Such income may include interest on client money , where the firm is permitted to retain this, or payments made by product providers on a basis other than fees or commissions.
-Regulated business revenue This is the total of the firm 's income during the reporting period in relation to its relevant regulated activities .
-For an insurance intermediary or a home finance intermediary , this should be calculated in the same way as 'annual income', as specified in MIPRU 4.3.3R (although in this context the period is not generally annual).
+Cych in come may include interest on elieut way on whom the firm is Such income may include interest on client money , where the firm is permitted to retain this, or payments made by product providers on a December of business and a basis other than fees or commissions.
+Regulated business revenue This is the total of the firm 's income during the reporting period in relation to its relevant regulated activities.
+For an insurance intermediary or a home finance intermediary, this should be calculated in the same way as 'annual income', as specified in MIPRU 4.3.3R (although in this context the period is not generally annual).
 This rule states: "For a firm which carries on insurance mediation activity or home finance mediation activity, annual income is the amount of all brokerage, fees, commissions and other related income (for example, administration charges, overriders, profit shares) due to the firm in respect of or in relation to those activities".
 Income from other regulated You should record here any income from other regulated activities activities outside the scope of the RMAR .
-Other Revenue (income from Gross revenue arising from the firm 's non- regulated activities , if any,
+Other Revenue (income from Gross revenue arising from the firm's non-regulated activities, if any, nonregulated activities) should be entered here.